nkiss/gcloud-dataproc/README.md

 5. run a sample query:
 - `df.createOrReplaceTempView("tableA")`
 - `spark.sql("select count(distinct(town_name)) from tableA where net='4G' and speed<'2.0' and town_name!='NULL'").show()`
-Login with ssh to the Virtual machine and type pyspark.

 ## Clean up
 PHS cluster is deleted after 2 hours inactivity.